 $UserAccount = Get-LocalUser -Name “admin” $UserAccount | Set-LocalUser -Password $Password

-So those were all the three methods that you can follow to change Windows 10 Password.
+So those were all the four methods you can follow to change Windows Password for any user account.
 Now go ahead and try these methods out and see if they are working for you or not.
 Also, if there is anything you want to ask, do drop a comment below.